Bhavadee/snake/README.md

 This is a Basic Game of snake game

+how to play:
+* Click on start game
+* use the up arrow and down arrow

 Instructions:

-If you hit the wall you loose
+   * If you hit the wall out of game
-if head touch tail you loose
+   * if head touch tail out of game

-1.)Click on start game 2.)use the up arrow and down arroe